 Even with rules and nested roles, large numbers of unique users may still be difficult to incorporate into an RBAC system.
 Maintenance of the role model itself can, in some cases, be just as hard as managing entitlements directly on target systems and applications.

 An additional challenge in many RBAC implementations is deciding when to deactivate old entitlements.
 When users change roles, some of their old entitlements should be removed and some new ones added.
-In practice, users may carry on some of their old responsibilities for a transition period.
+Users may carry on some of their old responsibilities for a transition period.
 This means that new entitlements should be activated immediately but old entitlements should be removed some time later.
 The difficulty is determining just when to deactivate old entitlements.

 Request based systems can be automated, typically with web-based change request forms and e-mail based invitations asking appropriate users to review and authorize changes.